Depression

 She felt she was on 'crop rotation' seeing a different registrar every time she visited...

-A number of psychiatrists were described as aloof, pompous and judgemental, and people felt they had to fight to be heard.
-The advice for those with such doctors was to write down things you want to say, take a friend along, argue your case if you can, and/or keep diaries of medication and suspected effects.
+Several psychiatrists were described as aloof, pompous and judgemental, and people felt they had to fight to be heard.
+The advice for those with such doctors was to write down things you want to say, take a friend along, argue your case if you can, and/or keep diaries of medication and suspected side effects.

 Did not like her consultant psychiatrist who did not seem to listen to her complaints about...